Aaron Gordon: 2023–24 season

+2024–25 season

 Prior to the 2024–25 season, Gordon switched his jersey number from 50 to 32 to honor his late older brother Drew Gordon, who wore No. 32 before he died in a May 2024 car accident.
 On October 21, 2024, Gordon and the Nuggets agreed to a four–year, $133 million contract extension.

 On March 7, 2025, Gordon made a career-high seven 3-pointers and had 27 points in a 149–141 overtime win over the Phoenix Suns.
 On April 26, Gordon scored 14 points and a game-winning, buzzer-beating dunk, the first in NBA playoff history, in a 101–99 victory against the Los Angeles Clippers in Game 4 of the first round.
 On May 5, he logged a double-double of 22 points and 14 rebounds, and hit the game-winning three-pointer, in a 121–119 victory against the Oklahoma City Thunder in Game 1 of the second round.
 On May 9, Gordon had 22 points, including a game-tying three late in regulation, allowing the Nuggets to go up 2–1 in their series.
 Despite his clutch efforts, Denver ultimately lost the series to Oklahoma in seven games.

+2025–26 season

 On October 23, 2025, Gordon put up a career-high 50 points on 10-of-11 three-point shooting in a 137–131 overtime loss to the Golden State Warriors.
 His 10 three-pointers made tied Terry Rozier's record for the most three-pointers made in a season-opening game and his 50 points surpassed Alex English's previous record (47) for the most points in a season-opening game in Nuggets franchise history.
+On November 23, Gordon was ruled out for 4-to-6 weeks after being diagnosed with a Grade 2 right hamstring strain.
+On January 29, 2026, Gordon was ruled out for another 4-to-6 weeks after re-injuring the hamstring in a game against the Milwaukee Bucks.
+He returned to action on March 6, recording three points, three rebounds, and three assists in a loss to the New York Knicks.